-Batman v Superman: Dawn of Justice had a muddled, divisive, and underwhelming theatrical release.
-The subsequent vilification of the film prompted WB to make changes to their emerging ‘DCEU’, with huge ramifications for future films.
+Batman v Superman: Dawn of Justice suffered a muddled, divisive, and underwhelming theatrical release.
+The subsequent vilification of the film prompted WB to make changes to their emerging ‘DCEU’, with the knock-on effects still being felt today.

-The extra scenes and lines of dialogue included in the Ultimate Edition make a massive difference to the overall story, giving us more character moments whilst clearing up the majority of the confusion caused by frankly irresponsibly editing.
+The extra scenes and lines of dialogue included in the Ultimate Edition make a huge difference to the overall story, giving us more character moments whilst clearing up much of the confusion created by the frankly irresponsibly editing.

 Batman and Superman